Skip to content

 Section titled “Task-Based Parallelism: Intel Threading Building Blocks (oneTBB)”

-Intel’s Threading Building Blocks (now oneAPI Threading Building Blocks, or oneTBB) offers a modern C++ approach that strikes a balance between the high-level simplicity of OpenMP and the explicit control of Pthreads.15 TBB is a C++ template library that abstracts away from the concept of raw threads and instead encourages the programmer to think in terms of tasks.16 TBB’s philosophy is to enable data-parallel programming through high-level parallel algorithms that operate on data collections, much like the C++ Standard Template Library (STL).17 For example, instead of manually creating threads to parallelize a loop, a developer can use TBB’s tbb::parallel_for algorithm, passing it a range of indices and a C++ lambda function or function object that defines the work for each iteration.16 The true power of TBB lies in its sophisticated runtime scheduler.18 Unlike the often static scheduling of basic OpenMP, TBB employs a dynamic work-stealing scheduler for automatic load balancing.19 In this model, each thread maintains its own queue of tasks.
-When a thread runs out of work, it becomes a “thief” and attempts to “steal” a task from the queue of another, busy “victim” thread.19 This mechanism is highly effective for applications with irregular or unpredictable task execution times, as it keeps all processor cores busy without requiring manual intervention from the programmer.16 This combination of high-level C++ abstractions and an intelligent runtime makes TBB a powerful tool for developing complex, scalable parallel applications on shared-memory systems.
+Intel’s Threading Building Blocks (now oneAPI Threading Building Blocks, or oneTBB) presents a modern C++ approach that balances the high-level simplicity of OpenMP with the explicit control of Pthreads.15 TBB is a C++ template library that abstracts raw threads, encouraging programmers to conceptualize work in terms of tasks.16 TBB’s philosophy promotes data-parallel programming using high-level parallel algorithms that operate on data collections, similar to the C++ Standard Template Library (STL).17 For instance, instead of manually creating threads for loop parallelization, a developer can use TBB’s tbb::parallel_for algorithm, providing it with a range of indices and a C++ lambda function or function object that defines the work for each iteration.16 The efficacy of TBB stems from its sophisticated runtime scheduler.18 In contrast to the often static scheduling of basic OpenMP, TBB utilizes a dynamic work-stealing scheduler to achieve automatic load balancing.19 In this model, each thread maintains its own task queue.
+When a thread becomes idle, it attempts to “steal” a task from the queue of another busy thread.19 This mechanism effectively manages applications with irregular or unpredictable task execution times, ensuring continuous processor core utilization without requiring manual programmer intervention.16 The combination of high-level C++ abstractions and an intelligent runtime positions TBB as a robust tool for developing complex, scalable parallel applications on shared-memory systems.

 9.1.3 Models for Distributed Memory Systems